hendrikcech/tent-request/README.md

 Please generally don't hesitate to open a issue or contact me via email, Tent (hendrik.tent.is) or IRC, if you have questions or ideas.

+WARNING: The API is still very likely to change.

 ## install
 With npm: